Greater Baton Rouge

 Today, our 25 alumni school leaders and more than 100 classroom leaders are impacting thousands of children in our community each day.
 At the same time, Teach For America leaders are working in various ways to bring innovative improvements to the systems that impact children.
 Some leading non-profits that address community needs, some working as advocates to build effective coalitions, and some working in the Louisiana Department of Education to create policies and laws that will change the trajectory of Louisiana students.

-When diverse, committed leaders come together to solve an issue, incredible things can happen—our network is proof of it.
+When committed leaders come together to solve an issue, incredible things can happen—our network is proof of it.

 Living Here